MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementRemoteActionAudit.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphRemoteActionAudit>`: Report of remote actions initiated on the devices belonging to a certain tenant.
+`BODYPARAMETER <IMicrosoftGraphRemoteActionAudit>`: Report of remote actions initiated on the devices belonging to a certain tenant.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Action <RemoteAction?>]`: Remote actions Intune supports.
   - `[ActionState <String>]`: actionState
   - `[DeviceDisplayName <String>]`: Intune device name.